variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 1109 7th Street

-The Dragon’s Cache’s presents Happiness Only Real When Shared – Art By Bekah Smith.
-Bekah is brand new to the Art Gallery scene and The Dragon’s Cache is proud to host her first show.
-Bekah is an oil painter and has just started to work with drop painting and she will have several examples of her work at the show.
+The Dragon’s Cache’s presents “The Universe Is My Muse” featuring artwork from Tiffany Smith.
+Refreshments will be served and there will be music featuring Bob Schneller on guitar.

 ### The Eden Gallery @ Virtually Yours

 926 8th Avenue

-The Eden Gallery will host an exhibit & reception for Harms Creations, a duo whose fine photography features the beauty of the outdoors in landscapes.
-Come support the talents & artistry of these local artists.
-Reception from 5-8:30 pm.
-Light refreshments.&nbsp;
+The Eden Gallery: Celebrate Local is a showcase of artwork from local artists.
+Stop by for light refreshments & support Northern Colorado's finest from 5-8:30pm!

 ### The Original Roma Restaurant